biodatageeks/sequila/docs/source/modules/joins/joins.rst

         """
    val res = ss.sql(query)

-	// query where chromsome information is included in the join condition val queryChrom =
+	// query where chromosome information is included in the join condition val queryChrom =
         s"""
         |SELECT *